edgeway/ewm_user_guide/EW Management.md

 ####Device Inventory group

-In this section, all device's properties such as IP or MAC address, internal OS version, etc.
+In this section, all device's properties such as IP or MAC address and internal OS version are displayed.

 | Attribute       | Description |
 |:----------------|-------------|